Disney's 'Cinderella' taps grown women and their purchasing power

 Disney drew top names in retail, design and make-up for its movie merchandising afterglow.

-Saks Fifth Avenue spun high-end designer renditions of the glass slipper, with Jerome C. Rousseau's midnight-blue stiletto starting at $795 (532 pounds) to Jimmy Choo's crystal-studded heel at $4,595.
+Saks Fifth Avenue spun high-end designer renditions of the glass slipper, with Jerome C. Rousseau's midnight-blue stiletto starting at $795 to Jimmy Choo's crystal-studded heel at $4,595.

 MAC Cosmetics developed a limited-edition "Cinderella" collection of fairy dust-inspired eyeshadows, blushes and lipsticks priced between $17 and $44.
 It sold out online within hours of release.